by Sandy Swegel

 But for me, the most important part of growing tomatoes is digging and preparing the hole you’re going to plant in.
 I generally plant little plants…2-1/4 inch pots…somewhere around May 15th.
 And I do believe in planting deep so roots can grow all along the stem.
 But back to the importance of preparing the hole you’re going to plant in.

-My secret for great tomatoes is a big humongous hole at least half full of compost.
+My secret for growing tomatoes is a big humongous hole at least half full of compost.

 Step One.
 Take a five-gallon pot (a bucket can work too) and dig the hole so big that the bucket fits completely in the hole.
 That usually means you have to keep going back and widening the hole to get the bucket all the way down.
 And it’s usually a pain digging into that subsoil.
 If the soil is very clay like, I loosen up the bottom and sides by slicing cuts in both for draining.
 I fill at least half the hole with finished compost.
 I put in some finished composted manure if I have it.
 I throw in some rather unfinished compost too.
 I mix in an organic fertilizer that includes phosphorus.
 I’ll also add any other goodies I have like kelp or alfalfa meal.
 Leaf mulch if I have some.
 I don’t mind if a worm or two ends up in there too.
 I then fill the rest of the hole with original soil and mix it well.
 I water it.